 After this embarrassment, Phips returned to England.
 It was during these years that he worked closely with Boston minister Increase Mather.
 As the Massachusetts Bay colony charter had been revoked in 1684, Mather and Phips both sought to persuade the crown to grant Massachusetts a new charter.
 When the charter was finally granted on January 3, 1692, Phips was selected to be governor of the newly-reestablished Massachusetts Bay Colony.

 In mid-August, Phips was called away to deal with mounting defense problems in Maine.
 Conflict with Natives and their French allies had caused enormous damage and bloodshed in the north for years prior.
 Leaving the Salem trials in the hands of officials he trusted, Phips departed to attend to the troubling situation in Maine.
-Upon his return, the governor was confronted with 20 executed individuals, more still convicted, and growing public dissension.
+Upon his return, the governor was confronted with 20 executed individuals, a staggering number of arrests and convictions, and growing public dissension.
 In addition, a witchcraft accusation had been brought against his own wife, though Lady Phips was never formally charged.

-In response, Governor Phips dissolved the Court of Oyer and Terminer, and assembled a new court to try the remaining cases.
-This court no longer allowed the use of spectral evidence as admissible proof of guilt and few people were found guilty due to a lack of evidence.
-Those that were convicted by the new court were saved from execution due to a pardon issued by Phips, to the considerable anger of Chief Justice William Stoughton.
+In response, Governor Phips dissolved the Court of Oyer and Terminer in October.
+By January of 1693, a new court was assembled to try the remaining cases.
+This court no longer allowed the use of spectral evidence and few people were found guilty.
+Those that were convicted by the new court were saved from execution due to a pardon issued by Phips in February, to the considerable anger of Chief Justice William Stoughton.
+Notably, this new court, the Supreme Court of Judicature, is the same Supreme Judicial Court used in Massachusetts today.

 Following the Salem witch trials, Phips once again turned his attention to regaining control over the areas gained by French and Native American forces.
 After several years of continued failure, he was ultimately recalled to England by the king.
 William Phips died of fever at the age of 44 in London on February 18, 1694.